thedaviddias/Front-End-Checklist/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* use of unacceptable commit text or username is also prohibted.

 ## Our Responsibilities